 Management: Recruitment and Selection

-Human Resource Management Services recommends that agencies have applicants complete SFN 10950 - Application for Employment.
+All applicants must complete an online application.
 It complies with employment laws and is reviewed regularly and revised as necessary to ensure legality.
-The form obtains the information necessary to determine if applicants meet the minimum qualifications of the vacant position, as well as information to determine if applicants meet veterans’ preference requirements.
+The application obtains the information necessary to determine if applicants meet the minimum qualifications of the vacant position, as well as information to determine if applicants meet veterans’ preference requirements.

-Furthermore, the application form also contains a block where applicants sign certifying that the information provided is true and acknowledging that inaccurate statements can lead to rejection of their application, or if employed, to termination of their employment.
+Furthermore, the application also provides attestation that the information provided is true and acknowledging that inaccurate statements can lead to rejection of their application, or if employed, to termination of their employment.

 The completed application serves the agency as a pre-screening device; it serves the applicant as a preview of him/herself.
 From this point on in the selection process, various tools will help verify what is stated on the application form.

 Resumes are creatively designed to reveal an applicant’s strengths and hide weaknesses.
-They should be considered along with completed application forms – not in place of them – as they may contain information that is not available on application forms.
+They should be considered along with a completed online application – not in place of – as they may contain information that is not available on an application.

 The following process, when applied in a consistent manner, meets the requirements for screening applications under an established personnel system based upon merit principles (NDCC 37-19.1-02(4) regarding veterans’ preference).
 Because this process is based on job-related criteria, Human Resource Management Services highly recommends such a process whether an agency intends to meet the established personnel system test or not.